 ALBERT SAMBI LOKONGA

-Lokonga has been in the headlines recently with his move to Arsenal all but completed.
+Albert Sambi Lokonga was in the headlines last year after a move to Arsenal.
+Although he didn’t set the world alight in his first campaign, he showcased snippets of his vast potential.
 Therefore, he continues the line of talented Belgian youngsters who made a mark with a team in their homeland before moving to grand pastures, like Tielemans did or Doku and Kana are primed to do.

 Lokonga is a 21-year-old midfielder who is equally comfortable playing as the sole No.6 or the defensive midfielder.
 He combines the dribbling ability with an eye for the pass that unlocks defences.
 He can be really useful against teams that sit in a low block because his long shots are a threat.
 Defenders closing him down at the edge of the box can free him up to set up his free teammates for a higher quality chance.

 On the defensive side, Lokonga can contest aerial duels with aplomb with his 6’ frame and he has adapted his game to boss the ball on the grass too.
 He has a penchant for cutting off attacks at their base with smart and crucial interceptions.
 He is not afraid of going in for a tackle and his overall defensive game has been refined due to him playing as a defensive midfielder in some games.

 Arsenal have a complete midfielder in terms of skill set who will only improve with time and more reps under his belt.
 This is a boon for Belgium as Lokonga playing against better competition will cause him to raise his game.
 There is no direct comparison to any of the current Belgium players, with the closest that can be made to Moussa Dembele.
 Marco Kana and Lokonga can boss the opposition midfielders for Belgium for years to come.

 Another one from the famed Anderlecht academy, Yari Verschaeren has started making waves in his homeland and could be primed to make his mark on the international stage soon.